kbzh2558/Social_Speculation_for_Harnessing_Reddit_to_Forecast_Bitcoin_Fluctuations/README.md

 # 📝🔗 Social Speculation: Harnessing Reddit to Forecast Bitcoin Fluctuations
 ![](https://img.shields.io/badge/python-3.10%2B-blue?logo=Python)

-**ETL, Sentiment Analysis, Multi-Layer Perceptron Modelling, and Dropout Regularization**
+⚡ETL, Sentiment Analysis, Multi-Layer Perceptron Modelling, and Dropout Regularization⚡

 > [!NOTE]
 > This project investigates the role of Reddit sentiment as an indicator for predicting Bitcoin (BTC) price fluctuations.
 Recognizing the complex, sentiment-driven nature of cryptocurrency, we explore models that leverage sentiment analysis on Reddit comments to forecast BTC's closing price.
 Starting from a baseline regression, we refine our model by employing a multi-layer perceptron (MLP) with dropout regularization, achieving a solution that balances complexity and generalization.
 This README provides a structured overview of the project’s stages, data processing, and insights on the limitations and future directions for improving model performance.